caltechlibrary/codemeta2cff/README.md

         uses: caltechlibrary/codemeta2cff@main
 ```

-A full workflow for converting on a release is
+A full workflow for updating a CFF file based on CodeMeta file changes is:

 ```
 name: CodeMeta2CFF